MysteryDash/Dash.FileFormats/Readme.md

 * Read, extract and create .CL3
 * Convert .TID to common picture formats and common picture format back to .TID

+## Side-tools

+Since not everyone is able to create and compile C# projects from a library, I decided to make a few tools for these people :
+* Multi Extractor, a tool able to extract/convert .PAC, .CL3 and .TID
+* Tid Maker, a tool able to convert any .NET-readable picture format to an uncompressed .TID (version 0x90)

 ## What has yet to be done

 We still have a long way to go !
 Here's what we need to do :
 * Add compression support for .PAC
 * Fix DXT1/5 compression for .TID which isn't working for an unknown reason
+* Make the .PAC builder side-tool
+* Make the .CL3 builder side-tool
 * Find an alternative to Neptoolia.Datalayer.Decompressor
 * Test everything